Pavlograd/OOP-Arcade/README.md

-                                    Welcome yo our Arcade by Maurin LIBERAL and Tristan Mesurolle.
+                                    Welcome to our Arcade by Maurin LIBERAL and Tristan Mesurolle.